ncoghlan/misc/notes/python_kerberos.rst

     the refactored 1.0 release, that support has been moved out to a separate `requests-kerberos`_ project.

 All examples in this document are from a Python 2 interactive session.
-As far as I know, there is not yet a Python 3 compatible version of the `kerberos`_ module available.

 .. _Pulp: http://pulpproject.org
 .. _kerberos: http://pypi.python.org/pypi/kerberos